Work as a nurse in Norway

 When you apply for authorisation or a licence, you must complete an application form.
 You must also submit several documents with your application.
 Documents that are written in a Scandinavian language (Danish, Norwegian or Swedish), or English, do not need to be translated.

-Where do nurses work?
+Where do nurses work in Norway?

 The most common workplaces for nurses are at hospitals and in health and care services in municipalities, such as nursing homes, elderly care homes, home-help services, occupational health services, in mental health care, in the school health services, and in health centres.
 Some nurses work with research and teaching, or in aid agencies.